 3. Why is a Non-Disclosure Agreement Important?

-As we mentioned above, a non-disclosure agreement will protect the confidentiality of your sale.
+As we mentioned above, the purpose of a non-disclosure agreement is to protect the confidentiality of your business information and the fact that you are in the process of selling it.
 The NDA reduces the likelihood that customers and employees leave, stabilizing the business.

 MIDSTREET TIPEven if you trust a buyer, you should still have them sign an NDA.
 This ensures that if something goes wrong and information is leaked, you are protected.